chrvtran/Snaqies/README.md

 ## Running the Expo App
 ### Prerequisites
 - Install `Expo Go` on your mobile device.
-Making changes in your IDE will make live updates to the project view in the app.
+Making changes in your IDE will make live updates to Expo Go.
 - Alternatively, you can install `Expo Go` on a desktop emulator.
 - Install the necessary *dependencies* under `expo_app\package.json` with `npm install` *`dependency`*